nlivaic/OAuth2OpenIdConnect/readme.md

 - The template installs an Identity Server with a basic, in-memory setup.
   - In [Config.cs](src\Marvin.IDP\Config.cs) you can provide first-hand configuration to get started with development efforts:
-    - Define Identity resources (a.k.a. profiles) that this Identity Server will provide.
+    - Define Identity resources (a.k.a. scopes) that this Identity Server will provide.
     - Api resources - Apis that will work with this Identity Server's tokens.
     - Client resources - Clients and their details: client ids, client secrets, allowed scopes, allowed grants, PKCE, callback Uri...
   - Define `TestUsers`, but only once you've added the UI.